brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

   - `--name`: This is the human readable name for the capacity provider that we are creating.
   - `--auto-scaling-group-provider`: There is quite a bit here, let's unpack one by one:

-    - `autoScalingGroupArn`: The ARN of the auto scaling group for the cluster autoscaler to use.
+    - `autoScalingGroupArn`: The ARN of the Auto Scaling group for the cluster autoscaler to use.
     - `managedScaling`: This is where we enable/disable cluster auto scaling.
 We also set `targetCapacity`, which determines at what point in cluster utilization do we want the auto scaler to take action.
     - `managedTerminationProtection`: Enable this parameter if you want to ensure that prior to an EC2 instance being terminated (for scale-in actions), the auto scaler will only terminate instances that are not running tasks.